 The night I made this air fryer pickle recipe, I intended for us to sit down and enjoy them as an appetizer but….

-They were so tasty, Ben and I inhaled the batches as soon as they came out of the air fryer basket.
+Like Air Fryer Potato Chips, they were so tasty that Ben and I inhaled the batches as soon as they came out of the air fryer basket.
 (Careful!
 They are hot.)

 How to Air Fry Pickles